 It's time to write your teen resume for the first job.
-Worry not, this article will show you how to do it with proven tips and teen resume examples.
+Worry not, this article will show you how to do it with proven tips and teenager resume examples.

 “Write a cover letter,” they said.